- Two buffet chain restaurants have already closed their doors for good

 “COVID-19 is transmitted predominantly by the person-to-person route through respiratory droplets,” Talbot told Boston’s WGBH News.
-“If respiratory droplets land on surfaces, then a person can come along and touch a contaminated surface and inoculate themselves within a short period of time after that.”

 The La Nacional Mexican Buffet in Columbus, Georgia, is adapting to this new normal by revamping its menu, giving raises to staff members who have to interact with customers, and partnering with delivery services to boost sales.
 “I think it’s a permanent change.
 I don’t know if anything will ever go back to what the norm was before,” La Nacional owner and operator Sherry Buenrostro told Marketplace.

-Golden Corral franchisees in Michigan have reopened six of the eight Golden Corrals with cafeteria-style buffets in which an employee fills your plate for you, according to a company spokesperson.
+Golden Corral franchisees in Michigan had reopened six of the eight Golden Corrals with cafeteria-style buffets in which an employee fills your plate for you, according to a company spokesperson.
 Some locations outside of Michigan have switched up the concept to family-style table service, with servers bringing large dishes of food out to the table for diners to share.
 In the south, where social distancing mandates have been largely relaxed, the chain only requires guests to wear gloves when using serving utensils.